bcbi/PredictMD.jl/README.md

 ### 2.1 Julia

-In order to check your installed version of Julia, start a new Julia session (e.g. open a terminal window, type ```bash julia```, and press enter).
+In order to check your installed version of Julia, start a new Julia session (e.g. open a terminal window, type ```julia```, and press enter).
 You should see a welcome message that looks something like this:
 ```
                _
    _       _ _(_)_     |  A fresh approach to technical computing